nate-fidalgo/GameDev/OldSchoolGaming/SoundFX/3d_surround_stereo_tricks/Readme.md

 What differs from container files for video vs audio is that audio container files sometimes only have the capacity to store audio channel data not a good quality video channel.
 <br>
-And container file formats for video support usually multiple audio channels as well as multiple video channels its the images/quality of image data that would work well in a mp3 vs mp4.
+And container file formats for video support usually multiple audio channels as well as multiple video channels its the images/quality of image data that wouldn't work well in a mp3 vs mp4.
 <br>
 Yet a mp4 could be used as a container for just audio file or just video making it really a file format for audio like an mp3 as well as a video file format like avi.
 <br>